Revision history for BP1190

 For example, it has been left out whether not or an empty square belongs as a relevant example in BP989 (or any similar dot-counting Bongard Problem).
 This is the only obvious example that is ambiguous as to whether it belongs in the Bongard Problem.
 (This would no longer be ambiguous if it were actually included in the Bongard Problem.)

 It is tempting to make another another keyword "allsortedworld" analogous to @allsorted.
 But the pool of relevant examples fitting in a Bongard Problem is like a Bongard Problem with only one side: a collection satisfying some rule.
-Would there be any difference between @precise and @allsorted when a Bongard Problem has only one side?
+Would there be any difference between @precise and @allsorted if a Bongard Problem had only one side? |

 COMMENTS